JasperFx/marten/docs/guide/documents/deletes.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Testing/Acceptance/soft_deletes.cs#L347-L377' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_query_is_soft_deleted_docs' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-### Fetching Documents Deleted before or after a specific time
+### Fetching Documents Deleted Before or After a Specific Time

 To search for documents that have been deleted before a specific time use Marten's `DeletedBefore(DateTimeOffset)` method and the counterpart `DeletedSince(DateTimeOffset)` as show below: